egoist/tsup/docs/README.md

 tsup src/index.ts --treeshake
 ```

-This flag above will enable Rollup for tree shaking, and it's equivalent to the following `tsup.config.ts`:
+This flag will enable Rollup for tree shaking.
+It's equivalent to the following `tsup.config.ts`:

 ```ts
 import { defineConfig } from 'tsup'